-Additional Bayesian analysis was not included in this preliminary 2022 assessment.
+Additional Bayesian analysis was not included in this (or the 2022) assessments.
 However, if a multi-year assessment approach was to become part of a future management procedure for the IPHC more time could be devoted to exploring Bayesian models.